Private, public, and web-public channels

 Administrators can export messages in private channels only if granted permission to do so by a subscriber.

-Users who do not have special permissions (they are not organization administrators, and have not been granted access to the channel) cannot easily see which private channels exist.
+Users who do not have special permissions (they are not organization administrators, and have not been granted access to channel metadata) cannot easily see which private channels exist.
 They can find out that a channel exists only by attempting to create a channel with the same name, if they have permission to create channels.
 They can't get any other information about private channels they are not subscribed to.

 If you create a bot that is allowed to read messages in a private channel (e.g., a generic bot, not an incoming webhook bot, which is more limited), an administrator can in theory gain access to messages in the channel by making themselves the bot's owner.